Lymphocytes in the Immune System: NK, T, and B Cells

 Our bodies are constantly being exposed to infectious organisms, which enter the body through any opening that they encounter.
 Many of these invaders can make us sick.
 Fortunately, our immune system is constantly on guard to protect us.
 It can either prevent us from getting an infection or help us to recover from one.

-The immune system produces proteins and white blood cells that attack invaders.
-One type of white blood cell is the lymphocyte, which exists in several different forms.
-These include natural killer cells, T cells, and B cells.
-The cells work in different ways to fight disease.
-Lymphocytes play a vital role in keeping us healthy and in saving our lives when we develop a potentially serious infection.
+The immune system produces white blood cells and chemicals that attack invaders.
+One type of white blood cell is the lymphocyte, which exists in three main forms—natural killer cells, T cells, and B cells.
+Lymphocytes work in different ways to fight disease.
+They play a vital role in keeping us healthy and in helping to save our lives when we develop a potentially serious infection.

 Our immune system consists of two major components: the innate system and the acquired system.